 Very pale or chalky white stools or stools that appear “fatty” or “greasy” should always be reported to your health professional.
 See What are the Symptoms of Jaundice? for further information.

 Small lumps or strings of clear mucous may be seen in your baby’s nappy from time to time, mucous is produced in the bowel to lubricate the stool and is normal.
 But if there are frequent large amounts this may be due to some irritation in the intestines such as food allergy or sensitivity, an infection or it could be associated with other health issues—discuss with your doctor to rule out any concerns.

 Unusual colours of an exclusively breastfed baby’s poop can be due to artificial food colouring, natural food pigments or medications in his mother’s diet.

 Once solids are introduced, or formula, breastfed baby poop will change in appearance becoming browner, smellier and more like adult stools.
 See Starting Solid Foods for more information.

 For a more in depth review of all the possible colours of baby poop and what they mean see Baby Poop: What Your Pediatrician May Not Tell You.
 For a review of the content of this book click here.

-The contents of your baby’s nappy can provide useful information about milk intake and your baby’s health.
-See Is My Baby Getting Enough Milk? and Baby Not Gaining Weight if you have any worries about how much breast milk your baby is getting and seek the help of an IBCLC lactation consultant or breastfeeding specialist.
+The contents of your baby’s nappy can provide useful information about breast milk intake and your baby’s health alongside other signs that your baby is receiving plenty of milk.
+See Is My Baby Getting Enough Milk? and Baby Not Gaining Weight if you have any worries about how much breast milk your baby is having and seek the help of an IBCLC lactation consultant or breastfeeding specialist.
 Always report unusual colours of poop to your health professionals.